flang-compiler/flang/README.md

 community.
 It is also unrelated to other projects of the same name, such as https://github.com/llvm-flang/flang and https://github.com/isanbard/flang.

-Classic Flang is used in several downstream commercial projects, and continues to be maintained, but the plan is to replace Classic Flang with the new Flang in the future.
+Classic Flang is used in several downstream commercial projects like the [AMD](https://developer.amd.com/amd-aocc/), [Arm](https://www.arm.com/products/development-tools/server-and-hpc/allinea-studio/fortran-compiler) and [Huawei](https://support.huaweicloud.com/intl/en-us/ug-bisheng-kunpengdevps/kunpengbisheng_06_0001.html) compilers, and continues to be maintained, but the plan is to replace Classic Flang with the new Flang in the future.

 Visit the Flang wiki for more information: